 Brooke received a BBA from the University of Texas at Austin and an MBA from Southern Methodist University Cox School of Business.

-Ashley Dexter is a Vice President in Corporate Finance for Pricoa Private Capital, located in New York.
+Ashley Dexter is a Senior Vice President in Corporate Finance for Pricoa Private Capital, located in New York.
 She leads a team responsible for marketing, originating and managing private placement and mezzanine investments in Atlantic Canada, Connecticut, New Jersey, Eastern Pennsylvania and Quebec.
 Prior to this, she led a team responsible for marketing, originating and managing private placement and mezzanine investments in Georgia, North Carolina, South Carolina and Tennessee.
 She joined PFI in 2005.

 Ashley received a BBA from the University of Georgia.
 She holds the Chartered Financial Analyst® designation.

 Tom Molzahn is a Director in Corporate Finance for Pricoa Private Capital, located in Chicago.
 He leads a team responsible for marketing, originating and managing private placement and mezzanin investments.
 He joined PFI in 2007 as an analyst then returned in 2014 after business school.

 Tom received a BBA from the University of Wisconsin at Madison and an MBA from Northwestern University’s Kellogg School of Management.
 He holds the Chartered Financial Analyst® designation.

 This document does not take into account individual circumstances, objectives or needs, nor is it intended as an offer or solicitation with respect to the purchase or sale of any security or other financial instrument or any investment management services.
 This document does not constitute investment advice and should not be used solely as the basis for any investment decision.